AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/monitoring-server-capacity-allow-listing-adding-ssh-key.md

 ---
-title: Monitoring server capacity, whitelisting IP addresses, and adding SSH keys
+title: Monitoring server capacity, allow listing IP addresses, and adding SSH keys
-description: The Control Panel allows you to monitor and manage your SFTP storage by instance and whitelist IP addresses.
+description: The Control Panel allows you to monitor and manage your SFTP storage by instance and add IP addresses to allow lists.
 feature: Control Panel
 topics:
 kt: 3266